 one suffers from occasional bouts of heartburn.
 Changing eating habits may help dramatically, however, if within a week's time self-care measures don't help, it's time to seek medical advice.
 The acids caused by heartburn can actually erode the esophagus and cause painful ulcers.
-Your doctor can likely prescribe something to prevent it."
+Your doctor can likely prescribe something to preis the key.
+Many people wait too long for the symptoms to disappear on their own.
+By the time they seek medical advice, the problem has advanced to a more complicatprocedure called endoscopy.
+Dr. Pisciotta has offices that include endoscopy facilities, as well as on-site lab, and Xray, so there is no undue disruption of the patient's daily routine.
+Should there be a need, he has hospital privileges at many of the areas finest facilities.